Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Two molecules of 1,3-cyclopentadiene joined by dash lines (s-cis) form bicyclopentadiene as the product at 25 degrees Celsius.

 Biological Diels–Alder reactions are also known but are uncommon.
-One example occurs in the biosynthesis of the cholesterol-lowering drug lovastatin (trade name Mevacor) isolated from the bacterium Aspergillus terreus.
+One example occurs in the biosynthesis of the cholesterol-lowering drug lovastatin (trade name Mevacor) isolated from the fungus Aspergillus terreus.
 The key step is the intramolecular Diels–Alder reaction of a triene, in which the diene and dienophile components are within the same molecule.

 Biological Diels–Alder reaction shows the formation of Lovastatin.
 The reactant having three double bonds forms an intermediate in which a cyclohexane ring is fused with a cyclohexene ring.
 It further forms Lovastatin.